Do you guys argue?

 Of course.
 You don’t get to be together for nine years without bumping heads.
-Disagreements are rare, but are a feature in our relationship just like anyone else’s.
-Blowups, are even more rare, but they do happen.
-While as individuals, we share a great many of our beliefs and moral stand points and tend to be in sync on nine out of ten matters; we are by and large polar opposites with respect to our personalities and general stress management strategies.
+Disagreements are rare but are a feature in our relationship just like anyone else’s.
+Blowups are even rarer, but they do happen.
+While as individuals, we share a great many of our beliefs and moral standpoints and tend to be in sync on nine out of ten matters; we are by and large polar opposites with respect to our personalities and general stress management strategies.
 I can be irritable, he’s usually very easy-going.
 I can be quick with reactions, he’s usually more deliberate.
 I can be loud, he’s extremely quiet.
 These things do factor into whether something is a rational talk, versus something more explosive.

 Try Not To Argue When Tensions Are High

 You want to start out as calmly as you can manage.
 Don’t misunderstand me, that sometimes takes great effort, particularly if the issue is truly one of a serious and grave nature.
 But, you want to at least try go about it levelly.
 In fact, if you are arguing with your partner and you’re hurling insults and taking digs to see who can cut more deeply, you’re doing it wrong.
 (Yes, I said it).
 In fact, there have been instances where my husband and I have had whole arguments take place without the utterance of single word.
 It’s more like trading stares and tense silences, and some temporary distance (separate rooms for a few minutes or hours).

 The point is, sometimes, no good can come from arguing when emotions are raw and high, particularly if one or both of you sport very strong and/or assertive personalities.
 And if you’re like me and wish your words wouldn’t bite as much sometimes even when you don’t intend for that to be the case, it is a good idea to take a breather before approaching the situation.